Quick/Nimble/README.md

 List of Builtin Matchers
 -------------------------

-The following matchers are currently included with Kick:
+The following matchers are currently included with Nimble:

 - ``equal(expectedValue)`` (also ``==`` and ``!=`` operators).
 Values must be ``Equatable``, ``Comparable``, or ``NSObjects``.
 - ``beCloseTo(expectedValue, within: Double = 0.0001)``.
 Values must be coercable into a ``Double``.